rashidalabri/strif/README.md

 ```

 ### Generating validation datasets
-You can generate simulate repeat sequences to validate and test STRIF using `generate_validation_sets.py` in the `scripts` directory.
+You can generate simulated repeat sequences to validate and test STRIF using `generate_validation_sets.py` in the `scripts` directory.
 The only argument is a path to a directory, such as `datasets/` where the generated datasets will be created.

 ```
 python generate_validation_sets.py <DATASET_DIR>